OKLAHOMA CITY – Atoka County renters who lost their homes or personal property as a result of the April 14 tornado might be missing out on assistance.

 - Primary vehicles and approved second vehicles damaged by the disaster.

-To qualify for any of this aid, renters must first register with FEMA in any of three ways:
+To qualify for any of this aid, renters must first register with FEMA in any of the following ways:

 - Phone 1-800-621-FEMA (3362) or TTY 1-800-462-7585 for people with hearing and speech impairments.